|

 Do you want a foolproof way to decorate with color?
 Follow this color theory series to learn more.
 Today it’s all about complementary color scheme!

-This post contains affiliate links for your shopping convenience.
-Click to read my full disclosure policy.
+Disclosure: This post may contain affiliate links.
+Please read my disclosure policy.

 Continuing on in our color theory series, I’m going to share with you a complementary color scheme in interior design.
 Read more in the post, the basics of color theory.